310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora %}
 So a basket full of sweet potatoes and pumpkins, with chestnuts and mushrooms?
-They each have eyes and noses to them.
+They each have eyes and noses to ‘em.

 There’s “Dossari-chan”[^2] written underneath the basket; is it the name of the characters?
 {% endbubble %}